-Mary Stuart is Director and CEO, Luna Park Melbourne.
+Mary Stuart is an Executive Director of Luna Park Melbourne.
 High level Non‐ Executive Director experience in the corporate and NFP sectors.
 Former ACTU Officer with national industry responsibilities and high level expertise in Industrial Relations, Industry Restructuring, Government, negotiation, policy development and strategy.
 Responsible for establishing Organising Works and The Trade Union Training Association and the Whitlam Lecture Series.
 Mary was a founder of Australians for Just Refugee Programs and has held a number of State and Federal government statutory appointments.
-Director on a number of companies and not for profit organisations including the National Industry Associate for Theme Parks, AALARA, Child Labour Schools Company (ILO overseas aid project in India).
+Director on a number of companies and not for profit organisations including Melbourne Museums Vcitoria and the National Industry Associate for Theme Parks, AALARA, Child Labour Schools Company (ILO overseas aid project in India).

 Helen Morgan is a senior research fellow at the University of Melbourne’s eScholarship Research Centre.
 A historian with archival, publishing and editing qualifications, she has worked as information architect and exhibition designer on the Australian Women’s Archives Project since its inception in 2000, and is co-editor of the Australian Women’s Register.